-As local Midlands roofers we see this time and time again, and yet it’s so simple to resolve.
+As local West Midlands roofers, we see this repeatedly, yet it’s so simple to resolve.

 A downpipe is coming down the wall of a property at a higher, as you might expect.

-Therefore, when it rains heavily a lot of rain will come shooting down here and straight onto any flat roof area directly below it, after all, that’s what it’s meant to do – take water away from the roof.
+Therefore, when it rains heavily, a lot of rain will come shooting down here and straight onto any flat roof area directly below it; that’s what it’s meant to do – take water away from the roof.

 However, the question then is where all this water goes.

-Often there is an area further out on the roof where the water is supposed to eventually trickle to.
+Often there is an area further out on the roof where the water is supposed to trickle to eventually.
 Maybe a hopper head at the top of another downpipe taking water down another story.

 So, in simple terms, if water can make itself along this flat roof from where one pipe ends and another begins, then bingo.

 But the issue is this journey across this flat roof area.

 Water can soon pool on here as it spreads rather than neatly travels.
 This can eventually cause water ingress and leaks through, say, the felt covering, plus turn into during cold spells and a potential trip-hazard for people walking on here.

 The solution is often simple – a horizontal pipe stretching across from the bottom of one pipe to the top of another, preventing water from even needing to touch the flat roof.